Donald Trump Is Most Likely To Flee To United Arab Emirates, Columnist Says

 “The UAE has nice golf courses: it built them the way it built its islands — by stacking piles of cash on top of each other.
 Compared to New York, Dubai may have all the glitz with little of the glamour, but that is extremely on-brand for Trump.”

-Elsewhere, the writer talked about Dubai’s skyline and noted that it has the tallest building in the world — a feat she speculated would appeal to the real estate mogul.
-As reported by Business Insider, Trump allegedly bragged that one of his New York City buildings would be tallest in the region just hours after the September 11, 2001 attacks.
+The writer also wrote about Dubai’s skyline and noted that it has the tallest building in the world — a feat she speculated would appeal to the real estate mogul.
+As reported by Business Insider, Trump allegedly bragged that one of his New York City buildings would be the tallest in the region just hours after the September 11, 2001, attacks.

 “If the President of the United States becomes an international fugitive, he will seek sanctuary in Dubai, UAE,” she concluded the piece.
 “Of course, that assumes he responds to defeat by actually leaving office.
 Which would require that he follow the law.
 Which, you know…”